Facinorous-420/gitmirrors-bs/README.md

 TODO:
 1. Make & test creategroups script < TO BE AIRED >
-2. Test mirror script
-3. Test update script
+2. Test update script
-4. Test adding more groups after, then running set up script again
+3. Test adding more groups after, then running set up script again
-5. Test setcron script again after adding new groups
+4. Test setcron script again after adding new groups
-6. Verify folder structure matches the one listed in this README
+5. Verify folder structure matches the one listed in this README

 # Prerequisites